jzbontar/mc-cnn/README.md

 	$ ./main.lua kitti slow -a train_all

 In the previous command, the KITTI 2012 data set is used.
-If you wish to train on the KITTI 2015 or the Middlebury data sets use one of the following two commands:
+If you wish to train on the KITTI 2015 run

 	$ ./main.lua kitti2015 slow -a train_tr
-	$ ./main.lua mb slow -a train_tr

-To train the fast architecture instead of the accurate architecture use:
+To train the fast architecture instead of the accurate architecture use

 	$ ./main.lua kitti fast -a train_tr